 5. Educate children and adults on ways to improve and care for the environment.

 6. Increase physical activity to further promote healthy living.

-The Valley Garden Project is still a work in progress and needs a lot of support in order to see its full potential.
+The Community Garden has great potential we have the land and we need a lot of support in order to see its full potential.
 You can help by doing one of the following:

 • Providing financial donations

 • Tool Drives (wheel barrel, rakes, other garden essentials)

 • Donating mango or avocado trees

 • Supporting the Pharrmers Market on Thursdays from 10:00 AM-1:00PM

 The Community Garden will house several pathways through the area that will allow staff, families and other visitors to take in the scenery of their surroundings comfortably without stepping on dirt, mud, or uneven walkways.